ermongroup/best-arm-delayed/README.md

 If you find this repository useful in your research, please consider citing the following paper:

 >@inproceedings{grover2018best,
-  title={Best-arm identification in multi-armed bandits with delayed feedback},
+  title={Best arm identification in multi-armed bandits with delayed feedback},
   author={Grover, Aditya and Markov, Todor and Attia, Peter and Jin, Norman and Perkins, Nicholas and Cheong, Bryan and Chen, Michael and Yang, Zi and Harris, Stephen and Chueh, William and Ermon, Stefano},
-  booktitle={International Conference on Aritificial Intelligence and Statistics},
+  booktitle={International Conference on Artificial Intelligence and Statistics},
   year={2018}}